OrdnanceSurvey/OS-MasterMap-Highways-Network-stylesheets/GML stylesheets/QGIS stylesheets (QML)/README.md

 # OS MasterMap Highways Network

 These are QML files for OS MasterMap Highways Network in GML format for use in QGIS.
-We currently only have stylesheets for the linear road network, the layer RoadLink, with PathLink likely to follow.

 *They have been designed to work with the data as it is supplied.*